 Cause Recommendation Fluorescence intensity varies.
 Skin oils on the surface of the multiwell sealing foil.
 Always wear gloves when handling the multi- well plate and the sealing foil.
 Amplification curve reaches plateau at a lower signal level than the other samples.
 Starting amount of genomic DNA is too high; DNA captures dye, producing a high background signal.
 There is not enough dye left to monitor the increase of fluorescence signal during amplification.
-Do not use more than 50-100 ng of complex genomic DNA in a 20 μl reaction.
-Instead of SYBR Green I use a sequence-specific probe-based detection format (e.g., hydrolysis probes) which allows analysis of up to 500 ng DNA.
+Do not use more than 50 - 100 ng of complex genomic DNA in a 20 μl reaction.
+Instead of SYBR Green I use a sequence-specific probe-based detection format (e.g., hydrolysis probes) which allows analysis of up to 500 ng DNA (for a 20 μl reaction volume).
 Dye bleached.
 Make sure the Master Mix is kept away from light.
 Avoid repeated freezing and thawing.
 Negative control samples give a positive signal.
 Contamination, or presence of primer-dimers.
 Remake all critical solutions.
 Pipet reagents on a clean bench.
 Use heat-labile UNG to eliminate carry-over contamination.
 Double melting peak appears for one product.
 Two products of different length or GC-content are amplified (e.g., due to pseudogenes or mispriming).
 Check products on an agarose gel.
 Elevate the reaction stringency by: redesigning the primers checking the annealing temperature performing a "touch-down" PCR using a probe-based detection format for better specificity.
 Melting tempera- ture of a product varies from exper- iment to experi- ment.
 Variations in reaction mixture (e.g., salt concentration).
 Check purity of template solution.
-Reduce variations in parameters such heat- labile UNG, primer preparation, and program settings.
+Reduce variations in parameters such heat-labile UNG, primer preparation, and program settings.
+Different intensity of lamp (due to aging or exchange of lamp).
+Run positive control.
 Only a primer- dimer peak appears, with no specific PCR product peak seen; or very high primer-dimer peaks.
 Primer-dimers have out- competed specific PCR product for available primers.
 Keep all samples at +2 to +8°C until the run is started.
 Keep the time between preparing the reaction mixture and starting the run as short as possible.
 Increase starting amount of DNA template.
 Increase annealing temperature in order to enhance stringency.
 Quality of primer is poor.
 Purify primer more thoroughly.
 Sequence of primers is inappropriate.
 Redesign primers.
-Primer-dimer and product peaks are very close together.
-Unusually high GC-content of the primers.
-Redesign primers.
-Run melting curve at high acquisition/°C rate (&gt;10 acquisitions/°C).